 The fort is a great place to visit and experience a bit of British Columbian history, especially in the summer and on holidays when they offer things like coopering demonstrations, rifle-firing opportunities and informational talks in the fort’s blacksmithing shop.

 For further details about the Fort Langley May Day Parade and other activities, click Fort Langley May Day.

-For more information on the town of Fort Langley, see Fort Langley.
+To learn more about the town of Fort Langley, see our article about Fort Langley.